marijnh/Eloquent-JavaScript/19_paint.md

 {{index "done property"}}

-We'll add a `done` array that holds previous versions of the ((picture)).
-Maintaining this field requires a more complicated ((reducer)) function, which adds new pictures to the array.
+We'll add a `done` property, an array, that holds previous versions of the ((picture)).
+Maintaining this field requires a more complicated state update function, which adds new pictures to the array.

-{{index "doneAt property", "historyReduceState function"}}
+{{index "doneAt property", "historyUpdateState function", "Date.now function"}}

 But we don't want to store _every_ change, only changes a certain amount of ((time)) apart.
 To be able to do that, we'll need a second